 - Games provide measure of success:

-- Principles and structures of the game are followed using in small sided games and football related exercises
+- Principles and structures of the game are followed using small sided games and football related exercises

 - Evaluations are made by students’ abilities to meet the needs of the game